mjabrandao/redis-collectd/README.md

 redis-collectd
 ==============

 Redis plugin for collectd.
-First pass, could use some refactoring and data type updates.
+Wrote this to learn Go - it could probably use a refactor.

 ### How it works